Abraham Baldwin Agricultural College

-Abraham Baldwin Agricultural College (ABAC) is a public college in Tifton, Georgia.
+Abraham Baldwin Agricultural College (ABAC) is a public college in Tifton, Georgia, United States.
 It is part of the University System of Georgia and offers baccalaureate and associate degrees.
 The college is named after Abraham Baldwin, a signer of the United States Constitution from Georgia and the first president of the University of Georgia.

 ABAC was established in 1908 as the Second District A&M School.
 The name was changed to the South Georgia A&M College in 1924, and to the Georgia State College for Men in 1929.
 It became Abraham Baldwin Agricultural College in 1933 when ABAC became a part of the newly formed University System of Georgia.
 At that time, ABAC's mission was devoted to associate level studies in agriculture, home economics, and related fields.
 Today, ABAC offers a variety of bachelor's degree programs as well as associate degrees.

 Campus

 The ABAC campus is used as an open-air classroom for students in the School of Agriculture and Natural Resources due to the large number of trees, plants, shrubs, and fields on campus.
 ABAC faculty, staff, students and visitors also enjoy the well-manicured grounds of the college.
 A renovation project was recently completed for the original three buildings on campus, Tift, Lewis, and Herring Halls.
 New landscaping and a new front lawn for ABAC were also a part of the renovation process.
 ABAC has a lab science building that was opened in 2016.
-ABAC also has a satellite campus in Bainbridge.
+ABAC also has an instructional site in Bainbridge.

-The college became the owner of Possum Poke in 1999.

 Academics

 The School of Agriculture and Natural Resources is the largest area of study at ABAC.
 The Forestry track of the Natural Resources Management program is accredited by the Society of American Foresters.
 Nursing is the largest single major.
 This associate degree program prepares students to be certified as a Registered Nurse (R.N.).

 Learning laboratories such as the J.G.
 Woodroof Farm and the Forest Lakes Golf Club enhance the academic curriculum.
-ABAC's 516-acre campus also includes the Georgia Museum of Agriculture and Historic Village, located one mile south of the main campus.
+ABAC's 516-acre campus also includes the Georgia Museum of Agriculture and Historic Village, one mile south of the main campus.
 Key components of the museum include an 1890s village, a blacksmith shop, a grist mill, a cotton gin, a print shop, a saw mill, and a steam locomotive.